olifink/trantorHub/docs/plans.md

 * Multiple route endpoints
 * Permissions to allow only some methods  based on groups (GET/HEAD, PUT/POST, DELETE)
+* Allow users to manage/generate their own tokens
-* SQLite for users/groups (is this really worth it?)
+* SQLite, and other DBs for users/groups (is this really worth it?)
-* OpenTelemetry
+* OpenTelemetry throughput, limits
+* Re-doc, OpenAPI generation?